fsmosca/musketeer-chess/README.md

 ![](https://i.imgur.com/gMmsQa6.png)

+Be noted that the first piece selected should be the first piece to be dropped in drop areas.
+In the example leopard was selected first so it was the piece that was dropped first followed by cannon.

 #### 3. The moves in playing area and gating move
 On move 4, white opens the game with d4, black replied with a gating move Nc3/L - moved the knight to square F6 and leopard enters at G8.
 See image 13.